syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 ![Century view Date Range Picker](images/views/centuryview.png)

+## Week view
+The number of weeks in the month view can be customized by setting the numberOfWeeksInView[link] property of `DateRangePickerMonthViewSettings`.

+@override
+Widget build(BuildContext context) {
+  return Scaffold(
+    body: SfDateRangePicker(
+        view: DateRangePickerView.month,
+        monthViewSettings:
+            DateRangePickerMonthViewSettings(numberOfWeeksInView: 2)),
+  );
+}

 ## See also

 [How to switch between the date range picker views in Flutter date range picker (SfDateRangePicker)?](https://www.syncfusion.com/kb/11305/how-to-switch-between-the-date-range-picker-views-in-flutter-date-range-picker)